as

 Build fails for apps with minimum Android API level 20 or lower

 Check if you have the correct configuration in your API Console and in A3L Authentication.
 If you've provided the client ID, check the SHA1 and package name that you provided to create the client ID and make sure they match.
-If they don't match, Google won't recognize the app and the pop-up won't appear.
+If they don't match, Google doesn't recognize the app and the pop-up doesn't appear.
 Make sure to modify the credentials to have correct SHA1 and package name.
 For details about how to configure your app, see Configure Google API Console.

 Unable to initialize A3L Authentication